-2. Enable the COMBLK_INTR interrupt from the COMM_BLK block to fabric by enabling COMBLK_INTR_ENBL bit (29-bit) in INTERRUPT_ENABLE0 register at address 0x40006000.

-3. Setup the registers in the COMM_BLK and send the command for 128-bit AES (0x03).
-Table 4 describes the AES command values.
+- Enable the COMBLK_INTR interrupt from the COMM_BLK block to fabric by enabling COMBLK_INTR_ENBL bit (29-bit) in INTERRUPT_ENABLE0 register at address 0x40006000. - Setup the registers in the COMM_BLK and send the command for 128-bit AES (0x03).
+The following table describes the AES command values.